35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 [Build to rent](https://www.gov.uk/guidance/build-to-rent) schemes will  be eligible for the same terms if they provide 30% of their homes at intermediate rent at [London Living Rent](https://www.london.gov.uk/programmes-strategies/housing-and-land/buying-and-owning-home/london-living-rent), with the remainder at *'a range of genuinely affordable rents'*.

+Existing schemes, which already have planning permission will be able to apply for this grant too,

 The proposals are outlined in a [joint paper from the Government and the Mayor](https://assets.publishing.service.gov.uk/media/68fa1ab730c331c88be6f00a/support-for-house-building-in-london.pdf).
 Other proposals include design changes that  *'constrain density'* - reducing dual aspect dwellings, increasing the number of dwellings in each building core and reducing cycle storage.

 The Mayor will also be given greater powers to take decisions out of borough hands, if it looks as it might refuse an application of more than 50 units.
 He will also be able to take the decision on developments of over 1,000sqm on Green Belt and Metropolitan Open land.
 He will alos be able to grant planning permissions for 'strategic schemes'.